-Jane Street is always looking for great new people to join our talented team.
-Although specific roles may require specific skills, there are common threads that run through all people at Jane Street.
+Jane Street is always looking for great new people to join our team.
+Although specific roles require specific skills, above all we’re looking for candidates who share our values:

 - Honesty, both personal and intellectual

-- The ability and desire to learn from mistakes
+- Humility, including the ability to admit what you don’t know, and to acknowledge and learn from your mistakes

 Before you apply we suggest reading about some of our perennially open positions and groups.

 Traders work in teams to seek out and take advantage of pricing inefficiencies, to develop models, manage risk, investigate new products, and push into new business areas.
 Experienced traders mentor newer colleagues, whose responsibilities increase with their capability.